comtus/comtus.github.io/_tabs/about.md

 - 👋 Hi, I’m @comtus.
 I am a software solution architect
 - 👀 I’m interested in Full Stack Web Development, DevOps, Linux and AWS
-- 🌱 I’m currently learning HTMX
+- 🌱 I’m currently learning Rust

 Here are is the list of technologies/frameworks/libraries I have worked with: